-If you have Parkinson’s disease (PD), or know someone who does, you likely know that PD affects dopamine levels in the brain.
-But did you know that PD also alters serotonin, norepinephrine and A chemical messenger (neurotransmitter) in the striatum area of the brain.
+If you have Parkinson’s disease (PD), or know someone who does, you likely know that PD affects A chemical messenger (neurotransmitter) that regulates movement and emotions. levels in the brain.
+But did you know that PD also alters a neurotransmitter that regulates mood, body temperature, sleep, pain and appetite., A chemical messenger (neurotransmitter) that plays a role in mood disorders and is released in response to stress. and A chemical messenger (neurotransmitter) in the striatum area of the brain.
 It is involved in many brain functions, such as memory and control of motor activity.
 It is believed that acetylcholine and dopamine maintain a delicate balance in the brain.
 Lack of dopamine in people with Parkinson’s disrupts this balance.
 Anticholinergic medications block acetylcholine. levels?
 All are chemicals in the brain that affect mood, thinking and behavior.

 Not everyone with Parkinson’s will experience cognitive change.
 And for the 30 percent of people who report changes in thinking and memory, these changes are not universal.
 Still, thinking changes can impact on quality of life for people with Parkinson’s as well as caregivers, so it is helpful to understand potential cognitive effects.